...

 Azulejo tiled wall at São Bento Station.

-São Bento station is one of the most beautiful train stations in the world.
-This architectural masterpiece was built during the late 19th century and still stands today as a beacon of Porto’s impressive past.
+São Bento station is considered one of the most beautiful train stations in the world and was built during the late 19th century.
+It features stunning interior walls, adorned with over 20,000 azulejo tiles that depict scenes from Portugal’s history.

-What makes this station so remarkable are its interior walls, adorned with over 20,000 azulejo tiles that depict scenes from Portugal’s history.
-From kings and queens to battles, these exquisite works of art make São Bento Station an absolute must-visit for anyone looking to take in some culture while on their 2 day trip to Porto.
+From kings and queens to battles, these exquisite works of art make São Bento Station an absolute must-visit during a 2 day trip to Porto.

 Related post: Portugal Instagram Captions